 As a business owner, you are responsible for your own retirement provision.
 You should definitely join an OPA institution at your own instigation and/or make regular contributions into Pillar 3a or 3b, otherwise you risk facing a pension gap after retirement.
 AXA offers various pension solutions for companies and an attractive pension plan for private persons.

-Yes, unless you are switching your pension to Pillar 3a/3b entirely.
+Yes, unless they are switching their pension to Pillar 3a/3b entirely.
 Many owners of sole proprietorships, general or limited partnerships voluntarily join a pension foundation.
 Does your sector or industry association have its own pension fund perhaps?
 An alternative to this is always the OPA National Substitute Pension Plan Foundation.
 This non-profit organization is the only pension institution in Switzerland that provides benefits for all interested individuals on behalf of the federal government, but only the mandatory minimum.

 There's a special case: if you set up a company limited by shares (AG) or a limited liability company (GmbH), you’re considered to be an employee of your own firm for insurance purposes.
 Your pension fund assets must then be transferred into the new pension fund.